JamesCC/VMXProxyPy/readme.md

 The syntax is explained in the file, but in summary access control means:

-    - Access is only allowed using one of the listed passcode (number codes of any length)
+    - Access is only allowed using one of the listed passcodes (number codes of any length)
     - Against each passcode are the permissions that passcode allows
         - Full Access - UNRESTRICTED
         - Allow or Disallow access to the Input Adjustment Screen - INPUTADJ